Online learning platform for medical students.

 Logo — I explored using the usual educational motifs for a logomark, but ended up scrapping them all for the mascot Stu.

 Marketing Website — Cleanliness was paramount, as were other staples such as clear CTAs, testimonials, and feature callouts.

-Help build a startup from the ground up with a group of childhood friends?
+Help co-found a startup from the ground up with a group of childhood friends?
 Why not.
 They knew next to nothing about the web or apps, and I knew nothing about the medical field, but the pull of working with old friends was strong, and so we embarked on the adventure together.
 The experience was exhilarating, painful, joyful, frustrating, and every other emotion one can imagine.
 If it can be felt, we experienced the feeling, and I wouldn’t trade it for anything.